Irdadri/UnityCodingCourse/README.md

 # UnityCodingCourse
-this is my journey to become a game developer, with baby steps
+this is my journey to become a game developer, with baby steps.

-this is a collection of code from the lesson 2.2 of Junior programmer course on Unity Learn
+This is a collection of code from the lesson 2.2 of Junior programmer course, on Unity Learn.
 FOOD FLIGHT!!!!!